Filtered Dense Search: $eq, $in, and $range in Practice

 In this tutorial, you will:

-- Combine semantic vector search with server-side metadata filters to build precise, production-ready retrieval pipelines.
+- Combine semantic vector search with server-side metadata filters to build precise, production-ready retrieval pipelines

-The Three Operators
+The Three Filter Operators

 Endee supports three server-side filter operators that cover almost every real-world use case: